EmmaEwert/KITTY/docs/manual/prefabs.rst

 For example, a Tiled object with the **Name** :guilabel:`Mega Man` and the **Type** :guilabel:`Player` will instantiate a prefab named :guilabel:`Player`, and change the instance's name to :guilabel:`Mega Man`, followed by an object ID.

+..
+Note:: When you change a prefab instantiated from an object, you need to reimport the tilemap.

 Tile object prefabs